The Patent Litigation Law Review: Slovenia

 - publication of the judgment.

-When deciding on the claims (b) through (g) above, the court takes into consideration all circumstances of the case, in particular the proportionality between the infringement act and the claim and the interests of effective protection of patentee's rights.
+When deciding on the claims other than prohibitions of infringing acts, the court takes into consideration all circumstances of the case, in particular the proportionality between the infringing act and the claim and the interests of effective protection of patentee's rights.

 An appeal automatically stays the enforceability of the final injunctions awarded by the judgment.

 Other types of patent proceedings